CloudLabsAI-Azure/Azure-HPC-Workshop/Exercise1-Deploy-the-Azure-HPC-OnDemand-Platform-environment.md

     ondemand_fqdn : ondemandk6x4nkh3hhmsux.westeurope.cloudapp.azure.com
     ```

 3. The default admin user created on this `az-hop` environment is called `clusteradmin`.
-To retrieve the password generated and stored in the keyvault, run the following helper script :
+To retrieve the password generated and stored in the keyvault, run the following helper script:

    ```bash
    ./bin/get_secret clusteradmin